Chloe's Closet: Episodes

-Season 1 (2009-2010)
+Season 1 (2010–11)

-Season 2 (2013–2014)
+Season 2 (2013–14)

-Production for the second season took place from January-November 2012.
-Episode 19 onwards have a 2013 copyright date in the credits (in some territories it still says 2012).
+The development for the second season took place from October 2011–October 2012, and production took place from Fall 2012–Spring 2013.
+Episodes 1 through 18 all had a copyright date of 2012 in the credits, and episodes 19 through 52 all have a copyright date of 2013 in the credits (although the copyright date of the former year remained to be in use in some countries).

 Development

-Mike Young and her daughter Sarah Finn conceptualized the show in early 2005.
+Mike Young and her daughter Sarah Finn conceptualized the show in fall 2004.
 Finn's eldest daughter (Chloe Cheshire, born January 2003, now a filmmaker), inspired the main protagonist of the series.
-Production for the first season was green-lit in mid-2007 and began in 2008.
+Production for the first season was green-lit in mid-2007 and began in 2008 when German broadcaster KiKA and Dutch-based European marketing and sales organization European Film Partners strike a deal with Mike Young Productions.
+Overseas animation was provided by Neon Pumpkin Animation Studios for the 2007 pitch pilot, Animation Dimensions, Shanghai Supercolor Technology Co., China Digital Entertainment Productions, Toon City Animation, and Huminah Huminah Animation for season 1, and Vision Animation for season 2.

 Broadcast

 The show premiered in Asia through Playhouse Disney as early as 2010.

-In 2011, the series was purchased by France 5, Tiji, and Playhouse Disney in France, PBS Kids Sprout in the United States, Cartoonito in Italy, Channel One in Russia, KiKA in Germany, CITV in the United Kingdom, Disney Channel and Playhouse Disney in Spain, TVP1 (season 1)/MiniMini+ (season 2) in Poland and CBeebies in Latin America.
+In 2011, the series was purchased by France 5 and Playhouse Disney in France, PBS Kids Sprout in the United States, Cartoonito in Italy, Channel One in Russia, KiKA in Germany, CITV/LittleBe in the United Kingdom, Disney Channel and Playhouse Disney in Spain, and CBeebies in Latin America.
 Within that time, Turner Broadcasting System Europe acquired the British cable rights to the series for it to air on their Cartoonito channel for broadcast in the Summer of 2011.

 The series also aired on TVOKids in Canada, TVNZ in New Zealand, Sat.1 in Germany, Hop!
-Channel in Israel, and Yle TV2 in Finland.
+Channel in Israel, SAM - BTV11, ANT - BPTV3, An Viên - BTV9 in Vietnam, and Yle TV2 in Finland.